apache/beam/website/src/documentation/runtime/environments.md

 # Shortcut for building all four Python SDKs
 ./gradlew [--file=path/to/new/Dockerfile] :sdks:python:container buildAll
 ```

+From 2.21.0, `docker-pull-licenses` tag was introduced.
+Licenses/notices of third party dependencies will be added to the docker images when `docker-pull-licenses` was set.
+For example, `./gradlew :sdks:java:container:docker -Pdocker-pull-licenses`.
+The files are added to `/opt/apache/beam/third_party_licenses/`.
+By default, no licenses/notices are added to the docker images.

 To examine the containers that you built, run `docker images` from anywhere in the command line.
 If you successfully built all of the container images, the command prints a table like the following:
 ```